UN Security Council demands disarmament of DR Congo militias – DW – 03/30/2023

 Blame game at the UN

-Kinshasa, independent UN experts, and several Western governments say the M23 rebels are backed by Rwanda, eyeing the natural resources across the border, a claim denied by Kigali.
+The DRC government in Kinshasa, independent UN experts, and several Western governments have claimed that the M23 rebels are backed by Rwanda, which is eyeing the natural resources across the border.
+Kigali rejects this allegation.

-The DRC Ambassador, Georges Nzongola Ntalaja, told the Council that the M23 movement "can be so easily confused with the Rwandan army."
+The DRC ambassador to the UN, Georges Nzongola Ntalaja, told the Security Council that the M23 movement "can be so easily confused with the Rwandan army."

-Nzongola Ntalaja said, "we have seen some withdrawals recently, but we would like to draw attention to the number of ceasefires that have already been broken.
+"We have seen some withdrawals recently," he added.
+"But we would like to draw attention to the number of cease-fires that have already been broken.
 This shows you how versatile this movement is and its very well-identified backer."

-In retaliation, Rwanda's Permanent Representative to the United Nations, Claver Gatete, told the Security Council Kinshasa has failed to take responsibility for its internal problems and chosen to play the blame game.
+In retaliation, Rwanda's Permanent Representative to the United Nations Claver Gatete told the Security Council that Kinshasa had failed to take responsibility for its internal problems and chosen to play the blame game.

 "It has become evident that even though this conflict continues to inflict terrible suffering on the civilian populations, the government of the DRC is using it as a political stunt to obtain domestic support and silence opposition ahead of the upcoming elections," he added.

 "If we look at the actions of M23 over the last few months, they have typically delayed responding to these kinds of demands.
-Then, when they eventually have responded, they withdraw only a short distance from where their troops are," Clark told DW.
+Then, when they eventually have responded, they withdraw only a short distance from where their troops are," he said.

-According to Clark, there has to be mediation and negotiation to find a lasting settlement to a conflict that has caused so much damage over many years, something that the government in Kinshasa is so far unwilling to do.
+He added that there had to be mediation and negotiation to find a lasting settlement to a conflict that has caused so much damage over many years, something that he said the government in Kinshasa was so far unwilling to do.

 Pressure on Rwanda grows over rebel violence in DRCongo